Djina98/clojureApp/README.md

 Bee organic gives important information about producers and products made from organic honey.

 Application has two roles - admin and users.
 Admin has to be logged in application in order to change data.
+Credentials for admin are username: "admin" and password: "admin".
 Functionalities for admin are:
 - view all producers
 - add new producer
 - edit producer